cansel/nytimesdemo/README.md

 For DI: Dagger2 is used.
 Coroutine concurrency design pattern is also used.

-For Unit Testing : Mockk Lib is used.
+For Unit Testing : Mockk Lib is used, Mockk repository, dagger2, retrofit lib etc.

 How to Run :
 Import the code to Andorid studio.